Blackheads, pimples, and acne are a common experience, with an estimated 80% of people aged 11 to 30 having an outbreak at some point.

 Exfoliation happens regularly in a good self/skincare regimen.

-By exfoliating your skin you are removing the build-up of dead skin cells and any lingering dirt that can cause breakouts on the surface of your skin.
+By exfoliating your skin, you remove the build-up of dead skin cells and any lingering dirt that can cause breakouts on your skin’s surface.

-Additionally, regular exfoliation reveals a soft, smooth skin layer that has a nice radiance and appears healthy.
+Additionally, regular exfoliation reveals a soft, smooth skin layer with a lovely radiance and appears healthy but be sure not to over-exfoliate.

 Avoid touching your face.